Eucrenonaspides: Habitat

-The Eucrenonaspides oinotheke is part of crustacean fauna and a larger species of the Anaspidaceans.
+Eucrenonaspides oinotheke is part of crustacean fauna and a larger species of the Anaspidaceans.
 Their main habitat is caves, cave streams, lakes and terrestrial woodlice along with millipede located in Tasmania.
 They are predominantly found in drip pools, seepages and similar habitats out of the main flow of water.
 However, Eucrenonaspides oinotheke do not exist in groundwaters of the mainland.

-The Eucrenonaspides oinotheke in particular was found near the centre of a large town, the spring at Payton Place, Devonport.
+Eucrenonaspides oinotheke in particular was found near the centre of a large town, the spring at Payton Place, Devonport.
 Although springs are common in and about Devonport, particularly in areas of basalt substrates, efforts to find other sources of the species or related forms have proved unsuccessful.
-The distribution of Psammaspids and thus the Eucrenonaspides oinotheke are only known to occur at 3 widely separated localities of New South Wales, Tasmania and Camperdown, Western Victoria.
+The distribution of Psammaspids and thus Eucrenonaspides oinotheke are only known to occur at 3 widely separated localities of New South Wales, Tasmania and Camperdown, Western Victoria.
 This has shown the family of the Psammaspids were once, distributed across the whole of southern Australia.
 This area experienced a wet climate, that could stem from the Triassic until midway through the Tertiary, although part of this area was inundated by marine transgressions during the early Cretaceous.
 Subsequently, there is a chance that they may be found elsewhere in southern Australia, such as in springs in Western Australia.

 Threats

 Eucrenonaspides ointheke found in Tasmanian caves are exposed to many threats.
 This is because caves are dependent for their fundamental energy and vulnerable to the environment around them.
 Cave ecosystems are predominately at risk from development pressure on land and harm from humans such as quarrying or pollution.
 Additionally, water mainly carries in food to the temperate caves, making their fauna at risk from land use practices which affect the quality of water entering them.
-This would threaten the drinking and liveable water for the Eucrenonaspides.
-Human harm can also threaten the Eucrenonaspides ointheke that are living in seepage pools as these can be destroyed by footsteps.
+This would threaten the drinking and liveable water for Eucrenonaspides.
+Human harm can also threaten Eucrenonaspides ointheke that are living in seepage pools as these can be destroyed by footsteps.

-As the Eucrenonaspides ointheke lives in a habitat of cave dwelling classified as pools, or streamways there are numerous threats.
+As Eucrenonaspides ointheke lives in a habitat of cave dwelling classified as pools, or streamways there are numerous threats.
 These pools, and their associated seepage waters, may be colonised by a fauna which is distinct from that in larger streamways.
 These small and patchily distributed habitats are sensitive to trampling impacts that include human footsteps that can degrade and destroy them.
 This is harmful as streams are a vital macro-habitat as they support an abundant aquatic fauna and transport the food supply for much of the terrestrial fauna.
 Food sources transported by streams include plant detritus such as wood and leaf litter, and accidental species.

 Trout are another threat to Eucrenonaspides ointheke.
-The trout there introduced by Australian colonists from Europe and thus the Eucrenonaspides ointheke does not have natural defences against this species.
+The trout there introduced by Australian colonists from Europe and thus Eucrenonaspides ointheke does not have natural defences against this species.
 They therefore can only survive in isolated branches of streams and rivers that are out of reach from the trout.
-The conservation status of the Eucrenonaspides ointheke is vulnerable or facing high rate of extinction in the wild, listed by the World conservation Union (IUCN).
+The conservation status of Eucrenonaspides ointheke is vulnerable or facing high rate of extinction in the wild, listed by the World conservation Union (IUCN).